firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 ### [Squashing Commits](squashing-commits.md)
 This document provides information about how to squash commits with an interactive rebase.
-> Use this if you want to open a PR in an open source project and the reviewer asks you to squash every commit into one, with an informative commit message.
+> Use this if you want to open a PR in an Open Source project and the reviewer asks you to squash every commit into one, with an informative commit message.

 ### [Undo-ing a local commit](undoing-a-commit.md)
-This document provides information about how to undo a commit on your local repository.
+This document provides information about how to undo a commit to your local repository.
 This is what you need to do when you feel you've messed up your local repository and wish to reset the local repository.
 > Take these steps if you want to undo/reset a local commit.

 ### [Useful Links](Useful-links-for-further-learning.md)
 This document is dedicated to all the tips and tricks websites, blog posts, and helpful sites that make our lives easier.
 They are a great reference to serve all of our needs, be it a beginner or an expert.
 This page should act as an index of all those useful links that would help everybody who is new in the open-source domain or someone who wants to learn more.

 ### [Creating a .gitignore file](creating-a-gitignore-file.md)
-This document explains what a .gitignore file does, why to use it and how to create a .gitignore file.
+This document explains what a .gitignore file does, why to use it, and how to create a .gitignore file.
 This file is used in almost all git projects.
 It helps commit only necessary files to git.